-As one of the most marginalized girls in her community, Luwiza was identified by a committee comprised of local leaders, school staff and parents to receive a holistic package of support from the Campaign for Female Education (CAMFED).
+As one of the most marginalized girls in her community, Luwiza was identified by a committee comprised of local leaders, school staff and parents to receive a holistic package of support from CAMFED.
 With her right to education secured, Luwiza’s prospects for the future were transformed.
-When she graduated in 2014, she immediately joined the CAMFED alumnae network, CAMA, a peer support and leadership network for like-minded young women, which addresses rural isolation and provides young women with a platform for stepping up for others.
+When she graduated in 2014, she immediately joined the CAMFED Association (CAMA) - the network of women leaders educated with CAMFED support - which addresses rural isolation and provides young women with a platform for stepping up for others.

 “Being in CAMA means having sympathy and having the capability to help others in need.”

-An active member in the association, Luwiza was soon elected into leadership positions in CAMA.
-She served as CAMA Cluster Chair (2015), and CAMA District Chairperson (2017), before being elected as CAMA National Chair in April 2018, working in support of 17,530 CAMA members across 17 districts.
+An active member in the CAMFED Association, Luwiza was soon elected into a leadership position.
+She served as the CAMFED Association Cluster Chair (2015), District Chairperson (2017), before being elected as National Chair in April 2018, working in support of 17,530 CAMFED Association members across 17 districts.
 In that role she engages with school officials, traditional leaders and parents to break down the barriers to girls’ education.
 Luwiza has already enabled at least 10 girls to continue their schooling rather than get married, and has provided one-off financial support to at least 90 rural children - mostly girls.

 “If I can do it, their daughters can do the same or better.”

-Luwiza speaking at a CAMA Leadership meeting held in Lusaka, Zambia in 2018.
+Luwiza speaking at a CAMFED Association leadership meeting held in Lusaka, Zambia in 2018.
 (Photo: CAMFED/Anke Adams)

-Luwiza coordinates the community outreach of thousands of CAMA members in Malawi.
+Luwiza coordinates the community outreach of thousands of CAMFED Association members in Malawi.
 (Photo: CAMFED/Eliza Powell)

-Now, Luwiza is widely known as the National Chair of CAMA and one of the most successful CAMA businesswomen in her district.
-As CAMA Chairperson, she sits on the CAMFED Malawi Board and contributes towards decisions that are focused on the welfare of girls and young women.
+Now, Luwiza is widely known as the National Chairperson of the CAMFED Association and one of the most successful businesswomen in her district.
+As National Chairperson, she sits on the CAMFED Malawi Board and contributes towards decisions that are focused on the welfare of girls and young women.
 Luwiza campaigns against child marriage, provides guidance and mentoring to students at her local school, and introduces disadvantaged youth - particularly young women - to sustainable farming techniques.

-Luwiza has seen first hand the effects of Cyclone Idai and is encouraging more CAMA members to run climate-smart businesses, coordinating tree planting training by District Forest Officers.
+Luwiza has seen first hand the effects of Cyclone Idai and is encouraging more CAMFED Association members to run climate-smart businesses, coordinating tree planting training by District Forest Officers.

 She runs a piggery, as well as cultivating commercial crops, like soya, Irish potatoes, and maize.
 Luwiza provides jobs for young people, and encourages them to think more about the environment - to cut down on bush- burning and the excessive use of chemicals in farming.